qoryhanisagal/FSDI_115/ReadMe.md

 .banner { background: lightgreen; }
 .footer { background: orange; }
 ```
--Then I give each section a different color so I can see which is which during development.
+- Then I give each section a different color so I can see which is which during development.

 - I made `.main` taller so it stands out — my thought is was made to represent more content.